carter43758/PUI-HW/final-project/README.md

 ## Part 6: Generative AI Use and Reflection

 ### Usage Experiences by Project Aspects

-For the following aspects of your project, edit the corresponding table cell to answer:

 | Tool Name | Ratings | design | plan | write code | debug | \_ (other?) |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- |
 | ChatGPT | Usage | **No** | **N**o | **Yes** | **Yes** | **No** |